b-data/data-science-devcontainers/README.md

 ## Prerequisites

-Dev Containers require either Docker or Podman[^2] to be installed.
+Dev containers require either Docker or Podman[^2] to be installed.
 CUDA-based versions require the following in addition:

 * NVIDIA GPU